Cryptic Cabinet

 The **CrypticCabinetLogic** contains the following core objects:

-- **ColocationManager**, which is responsible for colocating multiple players within the same room, and to keep a single player aligned to the real room throughout the gameplay.
+- **ColocationManager**, which is responsible for colocating multiple players within the same room and keeping a single player aligned to the real room throughout the gameplay.
 For more information, check the documentation inside the **ColocationManager** script.

 - **ConnectionManager**, which handles the Photon Fusion connection workflows for single and multiplayer sessions.
 The PhotonConnector logic showcases how a shared multiplayer session is handled via Photon Fusion, how the creation of shared rooms and lobbies work, and how the connection states can be handled accordingly.